Lance England - In Memory

 Her professional career began in marketing.
 She then moved into teaching, followed that with a spell in financial services and has now settled in recruitment, helping to place people in jobs that will suit them best.

 Debbie enjoys discovering innovative new products and companies run by people who care about others and our planet for her programme It's All Good.
 In it she focuses on people who are quietly brilliant and shines a spotlight on those who have yet to achieve recognition.
 Musically, she describes her taste as ‘anything uplifting and meaningful’, ranging from rock and film themes to world music and classical.

 Debbie was born in Hertfordshire and moved with her family to Surrey at age 14.

-CELIA JONES has loved radio since as a child she danced around her home to the Sixties pirate stations.
+CELIA JONES has loved radio since as a child she danced around her home to the weekly chart shows.
 She also enjoyed radio plays and talk programmes and recorded spoof interviews with a friend on a reel-to-reel tape deck for fun.